EuniceOA/project2-postgres-volume/README.md

-# Project 2 — PostgreSQL Database with Docker Volume (Assignment 2)
+# Project 2 — PostgreSQL Database with Docker Volume

 ## Overview
 This project demonstrates running a PostgreSQL container with a Docker volume to persist data.